SnootyMonkey/Falkland-CMS/README.md

 ![FCMS Key Concepts](./docs/images/FCMS-High-level.png "FCMS Key Concepts")

 ### Collections

-A Falkland CMS instance support one or more collections of items.
-A collection is all the items that you'd like to be organized and searched on together.
+A Falkland CMS instance has one or more collections of items.
+A collection is all the items that you'd like to be organized and searched together.

 Taxonomical organization and searches don't span multiple collections so usually you'll have just one collection or each collection will support a website or app for experiencing the collection.
 There may be cases where you have multiple websites or apps supported by the same collection or one website or app accessing multiple collections, but these would be less typical.

 ### Items

 Items are referential in nature.
 They act as a catalog entry for something: a web page, a book, a product, a person, an animal, a building.
 The possibilities are endless and simply depend on what it is you are trying to curate.

 ### Taxonomies

 A taxonomy is a particular classification scheme for organizing items into hierarchical categories.
 Central to Falkland CMS is supporting multiple independent taxonomies.
 Most collections will have many different taxonomies to categorize their items by different criteria.

 ### Faceted Search / Navigation